ngotruonganh/ToDoList/README.md

 # List To Do
-List to do use state data
+- List to do use state data
+- Reccommend: Nodejs 14.15.5

 Step 1: